Temporary Advertisements On The Street Furniture

 - Anyone wishing to display a banner must submit a schedule describing the proposed sites and proposed dates during which the banners will be displayed.

-- Applications must be made at least 14 days prior to the first date on which the banners are to be displayed.
+- Applications must be made at least 28 days prior to the first date on which the banners are to be displayed.

 - Applications will not be approved unless the application is accompanied by proof that the applicant holds Public Liability Insurance for the sum of £5 million.
-The Applicant must sign an indemnity against any claim for damages, which may arise resulting from the display of the banners.
+The applicant must sign an indemnity against any claim for damages, which may arise resulting from the display of the banners.

-- Banners must not be erected in such a way or such a position as might obstruct a driver’s view of any traffic signal aspect or traffic sign.
+- Banners must not be erected in such a way or such a position as might obstruct a driver's view of any traffic signal aspect or traffic sign. ie visibility bar must be kept clear.

 How long can I have a banner up for?